1910 Great Britain Lions tour: Versus Australasia

 It was decided that after the Ashes series, a combined "Australasia" team, comprising the best players of Australia and New Zealand would play a series of matches against the touring Britons.
 The Australian jersey's sky blue with maroon hoops had black hoops added to it for these matches.

-The British team were conveyed on to the ground by a group of "Jack tars" in port at Sydney who took the place of the horses that were to pull the drag.
+The British team were conveyed on to the ground by a group of "Jack tars" in port at Sydney who took the place of the horses that were to pull the drag coach.

 The first points came from an individual effort from Viv Farnsworth that led to him scoring in the corner.
 Great Britain replied with a penalty goal through Jim Lomas.
 Courtney got the next try, which Brackenrigg failed to convert.
 Then it was the visitors' turn to score, with a try to Leytham out wide.
 Lomas missed the kick, so Australasia were leading 8 – 5 at the half time break.
 They extended their lead to 13 – 5 before The British made a strong comeback to level the scores with a late try before full-time.

 At one stage Great Britain were leading 15 – 5 but at half time were trailing 15 – 17.
 They scored no more points in the second half, as Australasia overran them.

 In the evening following the match, the touring Britons left for New Zealand on the Maheno.
 The next time the two sides would meet was during the 1911–12 Kangaroo tour of Great Britain.